 He blushed deeply, and she smiled at him, her fingers brushing his spiky, surprisingly soft hair in an affectionate gesture.
 His gentle eyes stayed fixated on her, as if in a daze.
 Reluctantly, wishing she didn't have to go, Videl turned to leave.

-"Be careful, OK?
+"Be careful, okay?
 Don't do anything reckless," he said after her, his voice filled with concern.

-She send him a smirk over her shoulder.
+She sent him a smirk over her shoulder.
 "I'll try."